BNSSG Communities Against Cancer

 When can the project start?

-Projects may begin at any time after 1 April 2026.
+Projects of the first funding round may begin at any time after 1 April 2026.

 What are the requirements for cancer awareness training?
 Will you provide information on training, or should applicants find their own?

-We can signpost applicants to publicly available training, including resources offered by organisations such as Cancer Research UK and Macmillan Cancer Support.
-Applicants are encouraged to choose training that is most relevant to their project.
-There is no requirement regarding the length or the type of cancer training, as long as the project lead or team has completed some form of cancer awareness training appropriate to the work being delivered.
+We are happy to support our funded partners in accessing cancer‑related training.
+We can signpost you to free, publicly available options, including resources from organisations such as Cancer Research UK and Macmillan Cancer Support.
+You are encouraged to choose training that is most relevant to your project.
+There is no requirement regarding the length or type of training, as long as you or your team have completed some form of cancer awareness training appropriate to the work being delivered.
+If needed, you can also allocate resources in your application to cover paid cancer training.

 Are we eligible to apply if we have no clinical training or previous cancer‑related project experience?